naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Reference Resolution | (1920, 1080) | The reference resolution is used to evaluate proper rendering dimensions, so that sprite assets (like backgrounds and characters) are correctly positioned on scene.
 As a rule of thumb, set this equal to the resolution of the background textures you make for the game.
+Auto Correct Ortho Size | True | Whether to automatically correct camera's orthographic size based on the current display aspect ratio to ensure the backgrounds and characters are position correctly.
+Default Ortho Size | 5.35 | The orthographic size to set by default when auto correction is disabled.
 Initial Position | (0.0, 0.0, -10.0) | Initial world position of the camera.
+Orthographic | True | Whether the camera should render in orthographic (enabled) or perspective (disabled) mode by default.
+Has no effect when a custom camera prefab is assigned.
 Custom Camera Prefab | Null | A prefab with a camera component to use for rendering.
 Will use a default one when not specified.
 In case you wish to set some camera properties (background color, FOV, HDR, etc) or add post-processing scripts, create a prefab with the desired camera setup and assign the prefab to this field.
 Use UI Camera | True | Whether to render the UI in a separate camera.
 This will allow to use individual configuration for the main and UI cameras and prevent post-processing (image) effects from affecting the UI at the cost of a slight rendering overhead.
 Custom UI Camera Prefab | Null | A prefab with a camera component to use for UI rendering.
 Will use a default one when not specified.
 Has no effect when `UseUICamera` is disabled